apexpl/syrus/docs/site_yml.md

 # site.yml Configuration File

-Syrus utilizes a small YAML configuration file for various information such as which themes and layouts to use, per-template page variables, and no-cache items.
+Syrus utilizes a small YAML configuration file for various information such as which themes to use, per-page template variables, and no-cache items.
 The container definitions file (default ~/config/container.php) contains a `syrus.site_yml` item, which is the location of the site.yml file and defults to ~/config/site.yml.

 Below describes the various root elements supported by the site.yml file.